vantage-sh/docs.vantage.sh/docs/partners.md

 # Vantage for MSPs

 Vantage provides an administrative portal for Managed Service Providers, or MSPs (also sometimes referred to as Resellers), to provision and centrally manage Vantage accounts on behalf of their end customers.
-MSPs can access this portal from their management account and move between each of their customer's Managed Accounts.
+MSPs can access this portal from their Management Account and move between each of their customer's Managed Accounts.

 :::tip Getting Started
 If you are interested in this functionality, contact [partnerships@vantage.sh](mailto:partnerships@vantage.sh).
 Your Vantage account will be set up to include a Vantage for MSPs administrative portal.